A Berry-Esseen bound with applications to vertex degree counts in the Erd\H{o}s-R\'{e}nyi random graph: Vertex degree in the Erd o s--R enyi random graph

-We apply Theorem \ref{thm:main} to bound the error in the normal approximation to the distribution of the number of vertices of a given degree in the Erd\H{o}s-R\'enyi \citeyearpar{Erdos59} random graph $G_n$ \citep[see also][]{Bollobas85}.
-With $n \in \mathbb{N}$ we take the vertex set of $G_n$ to be ${\cal I}_n=\{1,\ldots,n\}$, and the indicators $\xi_{u,v}$ of the presence of edges between distinct vertices $u$ and $v$ to be independent Bernoulli variables with a common success probability.
-No vertex is connected to itself, and we set $\xi_{u,u}=0$ for all $u \in {\cal I}_n$.
+We apply Theorem~\ref{thmmain} to bound the error in the normal approximation to the distribution of the number of vertices of a given degree in the Erd\H{o}s--R\'enyi \citeyearpar{Erdos59} random graph $G_n$; see also \citet{Bollobas85}.
+With $n \in\mathbb{N}$ we take the vertex set of $G_n$ to be $\mathcal{ I}_n=\{1,\ldots,n\}$, and the indicators $\xi_{u,v}$ of the presence of edges between distinct vertices $u$ and $v$ to be independent Bernoulli variables with a common success probability.
+No vertex is connected to itself, and we set $\xi_{u,u}=0$ for all $u \in\mathcal{ I}_n$.